CryptominerPaul/XeggeX_trading_bot/README.md

 Click here to contact me on Discord: <a href="https://discord.com/users/412476381725720576">Cryptominer8245</a>

-For Install you will need Python3 check your version by opening a terminial
+For Install you will need Python3 check your version by opening a terminial and type
 ```python3 --version```

 Update the package list and upgrade any existing packages:
 ```
 sudo apt-get update